How to Drive Automatic Car

 Using the Brake and Accelerator Smoothly

 In automatic cars, your right foot controls both the brake and the accelerator.
 You should never use your left foot.
 Press the pedals gently and gradually, especially when starting or stopping, to ensure smooth driving.
+And If you want to learn how to drive manual car because most of the driver want to learn their driving skill on manual car.

 Stopping and Parking the Vehicle